cyndyishida/AllPossiblePaths/README.md

-# AllPossiblePaths
+# ALL POSSIBLE PATHS

-Program that returns all the possible paths from starting vertex to destination vertex in a directed acylic graph.
+### Program that returns all the possible paths from starting vertex to destination vertex in a directed acylic graph.
 (Though any  acyclic graph would work) thats weighted with possible negative weighted edges.

-- written in python
+- written in python 3.6
 - 2 approaches appear in program, 1 done iteratively and 1 done recursively
 - both utilized a brute force depth first search